Dreamer (Livin' Joy song): Music video

 There are three versions of the music video for "Dreamer".
 The first video, for the 1994 version, was directed by Tom Laurie, produced by Juliet Naylor for Conspiracy and released on 15 August 1994.
 It features surreal split-screen footage of urban landscapes enhanced by time lapse photography and has a silhouetted female dancer.

-For its 1995 rerelease, a new video was produced with Robinson's participation.
+For its 1995 re-release, a new video was produced with Robinson's participation.
 She is shown performing the song in various scenes, including on a carousel horse, on a brass bed, and in font of a silver foiled background.
 She is seen in various wigs and costumes throughout the video.
 Several shots go from colour to black and white; also intercut are dancers/models acting out seductive poses, with one model taking a shower fully clothed and another holding a chihuahua.
-The third version is from the same 1995 rerelease video shoot with the 7-inch edit version with alternative edited scenes.
+The third version is from the same 1995 re-release video shoot with the 7-inch edit version with alternative edited scenes.
+The video of "Dreamer" was a Box Top on British music television channel The Box from February 1995.